 Our College Librarian is Owen McKnight, who can be contacted in person in the library office, by emailing email@example.com, or by calling (01865) 279704.
 The Librarian is usually available to help readers Monday to Friday, 9 a.m. to 1 p.m. and 2 p.m. to 5 p.m.
 The libraries are open whenever College is open (which includes Bank Holidays in May, but not Christmas or Easter).

 Books in Jesus College appear in SOLO, the library catalogue covering the majority of the library collections of the University of Oxford.
 You can check SOLO anywhere without needing to sign in.

 If the book you want is on loan to another reader, you can ask library staff to recall it by clicking the green Request button on SOLO.
 You will receive an email once the book is available.
 If it’s urgent, please contact the Library.

 The Library is self-service.
-To borrow, take your books to the self-service machine in the entrance corridor, choose ‘Borrow & Renew’, scan your University Card, and place the books on the pad.
+To borrow, take your books to the self-service computer in the entrance corridor, press Borrow, scan the barcode on your University Card, and place the books on the pad.
 You may take the books as soon as the computer has registered the loan.

 There is no limit to the number of books you may borrow, but you must be able to return them promptly if required by another reader.

 Books can be borrowed until the end of each term or for the vacation.
 You will receive an automatic reminder when your books are due for return or renewal.
 Note that if you pass a book to another student in college, you are still responsible for it.